erikauer/jira-issue-transitioner/README.md

-# JIRA Issue Closer
+# JIRA Issue Transitioner

-A JIRA issue closer written in groovy that closes all issues found by a specified JQL.
+A JIRA issue transitioner written in groovy that closes all issues found by a specified JQL.

 ## Getting Started